 Open your robots.txt file (in the root folder of your Joomla! website) and remove the /images line so that now search engines are not denied from indexing your images.

-8. Use good alt tags for your images
+12. Use good names and alt tags for your images

 This allows the space to be reserved in the website even before your image has actually loaded.
 What this does, it makes your website load faster, and it has been proven time and time again that websites that load faster help SEO greatly.